What All Nurses Need to Know About Pregnant and Postpartum Patients

 Prelabor rupture of membranes (PROM) (previously known as premature rupture of membranes) refers to the rupture of membranes one hour or more before the onset of labor.
 Labor may be medically induced to reduce the risk of chorioamnionitis (infection of the chorion and amnion of the placenta), which can be life-threatening for the patient and fetus.

-Preterm prelabor rupture of membranes (PPROM) (previously known as preterm premature rupture of membranes) refers to the rupture of membranes at approximately 23–37 weeks’ gestation.
+Preterm prelabor rupture of membranes (PPROM) (previously known as preterm premature rupture of membranes) refers to the rupture of membranes prior to onset of labor in pregnancies approximately less than 37 weeks’ gestation.
 PPROM is often associated with preterm labor and birth.
-The most common identifiable risk factor for PPROM is genital tract infection.
+The most common identifiable risk factor for PPROM is genital tract infection (Duff, 2025a).

 PPROM can cause a variety of problems, especially for the fetus.
 Without the protective barrier of the amniotic membrane, the fetus is at a greater risk for the development of infection and preterm delivery.
 The fetus is also at risk for becoming septic after delivery.
 Additionally, without the cushioning of the amniotic fluid, there is a higher probability of umbilical cord compression as well as cord prolapse.